 Focus on the problem: bedwetting.
 Avoid blaming or punishing your child.
-Remember, your child cannot control the bedwetting, and blaming and punishing just make the problem worse.
+Remember, your child cannot control the bedwetting, and blaming and punishing will just make the problem worse.

 Be patient and supportive.
 Reassure and encourage your child often.
 Do not make an issue out of bedwetting each time it happens.
 If you or your spouse wet the bed as a kid, remind your child that mommy or daddy had the same issue and eventually outgrew it.

 Enforce a "no teasing" rule in the family.
 No one is allowed to tease the child about the bedwetting, including those outside the immediate family.
 Do not discuss the bedwetting in front of other family members.

 Encourage responsibility.
 Help your child understand that the responsibility for being dry is his or hers and not that of the parents.
 Reassure your child that you want to help him or her overcome the problem.
 In addition, have your child help in the clean-up process.

 Make clean-up easy.
 To increase comfort and reduce damage, use washable absorbent sheets, layer sheets among waterproof bed covers, and use room deodorizers.